 As the world sequestered itself, it was a time to inward: Literally and figuratively.
 I found myself in Mexico for a scheduled writing retreat for my book in the works called, “The Beautiful Business.”
-This was right before the world shut down.
-China was just then being ravaged by the pandemic, and our borders in the US had not yet shut down.
+This was the week before the world shut down.
+China was in the early stages of being ravaged by the pandemic, and our borders in the US had not yet shut down.

 During breaks from writing I looked out across the vast Pacific toward China and the unseen, I contemplated our relationship to the natural world; to our primal connection with all that nature offers: creation, destruction, rejuvenation, seasonality, growth, perpetual change, primal instincts.